 ALAC Statement on the gTLD Marketplace Health Index (Beta)

-The ALAC welcomes the publication of this first set of gTLD marketplace Health Index.
+The ALAC welcomes the publication of this first set of gTLD Marketplace Health Index.
 This is a natural progression based on the work of ICANN Community into Competition, Consumer Trust and Consumer Confidence in new gTLDs.

-The ALAC proposes a number of additions/improvements, a number of which are listed already in the section on pages 14 and 15.
+The ALAC proposes a number of additions/improvements; some of these are listed already in the section on pages 14 and 15.

-Robust Competition (Page 2 -3)
+Robust Competition